IgniteUI/help-topics/topics/02_Controls/Editors/01_igDateEditor/05_Migrating_to_the_new_igDateEditor.md

 spin|Used to increment (positive delta) or decrement (negative delta) value in editor according to the parameter.|This method is replaced by two new methods: `spinUp` and `spinDown`. text|Used to get or set text in editor.|This is replaced by a getter method `displayValue` that takes no parameters and returns a string with all the characters shown in the input. validate|Used to trigger validation of editor and show error message.
 It had a single parameter: `noLabel`|The parameter is renamed to `skipErrorMessage`. value|Used to get or set value in editor.|The parameter is renamed to `newValue` to better communicate what it does.
+Note that depending on the dataMode it will return text, date or editModeText.

 <a name='new_methods'></a>
 ### New API Methods